How to Choose AI Act Compliance Software for Your SMB

 The EU AI Act's prohibited AI practices have been enforceable since 2025.
 Learn which AI systems are banned, how to audit your tools, and what to do now.

-AI tools are in every team — but is your company actually compliant?
-This framework covers ownership, risk tiers, GDPR checks, and a 14-day rollout for EU SMEs.
+AI tools in every team, but no governance in place?
+This step-by-step framework covers AI inventory, risk tiers, GDPR checks, and a 14-day rollout plan for EU SMEs.

 Yes, if you use or provide AI systems.
 The AI Act focuses on risk level, not company size.
 If you run an AI chatbot for customer support or use AI-based screening in recruitment, you have obligations regardless of how many employees you have.